 Holy Year in Santiago de Compostela

-The year 2021 is the Holy Year in Santiago but due to the world situation, it has been extended to the year 2022 as well.
+The year 2021 was the Holy Year in Santiago but due to the world situation, it has been extended to the year 2022 as well.

 During the Holy Year, the Holy Door to the Santiago de Compostela Cathedral is open.
 When pilgrims pass through this door and meet other conditions, all their sins will be forgiven.